wultra/powerauth-crypto/powerauth-docs/source/tutorial/internet-banking.md

 UnblockActivationResponse response = powerAuthServiceClient.unblockActivation(request);
 ```

 To remove an activation with given `activationId`, call the `removeActivation` method of the `PowerAuthServiceClient` instance.
 Note that unlike with the PowerAuth 2.0 Standard RESTful API (usually called by PowerAuth 2.0 Client), this call does not require PowerAuth 2.0 authorization signature.
+You can remove activation in any activation state.

 ```java
 // your actual activation identifier